-Arika Adams, MSW
+Arika Adams, LCSW

-Arika volunteers with several organizations outside of CASA DC, including bringing her certified therapy dog Jazz to therapy sessions with teenage trauma survivors and being a foster for her county's animal shelter.
+Arika volunteers with several organizations outside of CASA DC, including bringing her certified therapy dog to therapy sessions with teenage trauma survivors and being a foster for her county's animal shelter.